miso-lims/walkthroughs/3-incoming.md

   1. Date of receipt: select a date.
   1. Scientific Name: `Homo sapiens`.
   1. Sample Type: select `GENOMIC` from the drop-down.
+  1. QC Status: select `Ready` from the drop-down.
   1. Volume (µl): `300`
 1. In the _Identity_ section, enter the
   1. External name : project name `_ID2`.